Chart Color Schemes

 Residential development activity is slightly higher than average within Kew - West when compared nationally

 Kew-West has averaged approximately 89 new dwelling approvals annually over the past five financial years, totalling 445 homes.
-As of FY26 so far, there have been 5 recorded approvals.
-The area's population decline suggests that new supply is likely keeping pace with demand, providing good choice for buyers.
-New properties are constructed at an average expected construction cost value of $841,000, indicating that developers target the premium market segment with higher-end properties.
+As of FY26 so far, 9 approvals have been recorded.
+This area has experienced population decline, suggesting that new supply has likely kept pace with demand, providing good choice for buyers.
+The average construction value of new properties is $841,000, indicating that developers are targeting the premium market segment with higher-end properties.

 Frequently Asked Questions - Development